 - Generator's name and building

 - Phone number

 - Contents

-- Workplace start date (filled in when waste is first added to a container in an SAA) or WAA receipt or accumulation start date (filled in when waste is first added to a container in a WAA)
+- Workplace start date (filled in when waste is first added to a container in an SAA) or WAA receipt or accumulation start date (filled in when waste is first added to a container in the HWHF or a WAA)

 - Hazardous properties

 - Waste form

 Please note the dating requirements.
 In a WAA, the Workplace Start Date, the day waste is first added to the container, is the same as the WAA receipt or accumulation start date.
 Waste must be removed from your site within 60 days of this date under LBL policies.
 The accumulation start date for containers in SAAs is the date you seal the container and request transfer to the HWHF.
 This date must be no more than 275 days after the Workplace Start Date.
-For details on dating requirements, see the Guidelines for Satellite Accumulation Areas (SAAs) at LBL (PUB-3094) and Guidelines for Waste Accumulation Areas (WAAs) at LBL (PUB-3093).
+For details on dating requirements in WAAs, see the Guidelines for Waste Accumulation Areas (WAAs) at LBL (PUB-3093).